wp-plugins/robo-gallery/readme.txt

 When you create new gallery or open already existent gallery for edit on the right side of the edit gallery section you'll see gallery images manager button.
 When you open gallery images manager you'll be able there edit all gallery images.
 Upload, edit or delete.
 In gallery images manager you can use drag and drop gallery images upload tool.

+= How to change quality of the gallery thumbnails? =

+Quality of the gallery thumbnails could be easily changed in gallery size option / thumbnails options / source

 = Do you have some conflict in gallery back end? =

 If you have some conflict in gallery back end you can sort it with new compatibility option.
 You can switch between standard and alternative jquery library.
 This modes implemented to help you to avoid any conflicts with another libraries from wordpress themes or another plugin.

-= How to change quality of the gallery thumbnails? =

-Quality of the gallery thumbnails could be easily changed in gallery size option / thumbnails options / source

-= Is it possible create gallery in Wordpress post with Gallery? =

-Yes, you can insert gallery into post with shortcode tag

 = What can I do if some gallery interface elements in backend do not work properly? =

 If you have some conflict in gallery back end you can sort it with new compatibility option.
 If combo box element do not drop down you can switch between classic and modern style, as result you can avoid conflict with another code.

+= Is it possible create gallery in Wordpress post with Gallery? =

+Yes, you can insert gallery into post with shortcode tag

 = How to customize hover effect? =

 In gallery settings you can find hover type options.
 In settings of the gallery you can select custom hover effect settings or even template for customization of the gallery thumbnails hover

-= How to insert gallery into Wordpress page or post? =

-When you create gallery in plugin galleries manager you can go to the post or page editor and there using special wizard button insert gallery into your wordpress post or page.
-Another way you can insert your gallery manually using shortcode, which you can find in gallery edit mode in shortcode section on the right side of the gallery settings

 = How to change text below image in lightbox ? =